 Check out our online video platform comparison post to learn more about Dacast and how it stacks up to other solutions on the market.

 You will need a high-quality webcam for streaming.
 Depending on your strategy, a microphone might also be needed, but not required.
 In fact, many live feeds are done with no audio at all.

 If you are streaming indoors, then you have a lot of leeway in your camera setup.
 In fact, just about any webcam will do for your broadcast.
 You can also use professional cameras as well, although will need a capture card and encoding equipment if you do.

 If you are streaming outside, IP cameras, or security/surveillance cameras, are a good option.
 They offer flexibility and stealth in terms of location.
 They are a little different to stream to compared to most sources, though.
-We recommend checking out our IP camera streaming guide if this is a direction you want to go.
+We recommend checking out our IP camera streaming guide if this is the direction you want to go.

-As you compare webcam options, make sure that you’re looking at cameras that are compatible with your online video platform.
+As you compare webcam options, make sure that you’re looking at IP cameras that are compatible with your online video platform.